 So what’s the final verdict?
-They are both very similar coffee makers machines, but there are circumstances where one might be better option.
+They are both very similar coffee maker machines, but there are circumstances where one might be a better option.

 The K475 is Best For: Large families and/or small to mid-size offices, looking for the best value and flexibility.

 The K575 is Best For: Large families looking for a top-of-the-line experience.
 Hot water on demand for tea drinkers.

 Personally, if you don’t need the hot water on demand, The K475 coffee maker is a better value and price.
 It’s about $30 less than the K575 at this listing.
 Unless you have lots of tea drinkers around, of course.
 Even so, is it that hard to wait 1 minute for the brew time?

 Pro Tip: If you don’t already, also consider investing in reusable K-Cup filters (can save money and other things… like the environment!).
 You can check out my comprehensive recommendations for the best K-Cup reusable filters here.

 If you have also been looking at the K550 and K450, you can check out a similar comparison that I did.

 Still, Stuck?
 If you aren’t too excited about EITHER of these coffee makers’ options and would like a few options, check out this article that I recently completed on the top alternatives to Keurigs.

 For Office Use?
 We’ve recently completed a round-up of the best Keurig’s for offices as well.

 Gordon is seriously addicted to coffee.
 He also likes to write.
 Match made in heaven?
 Yes.
 After years of boring casual coffee drinkers to death with bean origin stories, he took to writing publicly here at 2Caffeinated.